top of page

 3. Soil Health: Pecan trees contribute to soil health through their deep root systems, which help reduce soil erosion and enhance soil structure.

-4. Air Quality: As with many trees, pecans help improveair quality by absorbing carbon dioxid and releasing oxygen.
+4. Air Quality: As with many trees, pecans help improveair quality by absorbing carbon dioxide and releasing oxygen.

 5. Shade and Cooling: Their broad canopies offer shade, which can help reduce urban heat island effects and contribute to local climate regulation.

-The peacan tree is the Texas state tree.
+The pecan tree is the Texas state tree.

 AC08E085-BD7B-4425-91FA-EA91A839FD9D.jpg